ErikKarlkvist/FootballTown/Report2.md

  3. By using the Scrum approach at every sprint, each member presented their prgoress and what they have been busy with.
 This allowed the team to be up to date with eveyone's development and whether the project is reaching a bottleneck or the continuous integration is working well.

 - How efficient were the practices, given the time they took to use?
- 1. Pair programming seem to be the most efficient and effective practice, as it allowed the teams to
+ 1. Pair programming seem to be the most efficient and effective practice, as it allowed the teams to work together at university and provide help and feedback to eachother as the project goes forward.